ECP-WarpX/impactx/docs/source/usage/python.rst

       Access the elements in the accelerator lattice.
       See :py:mod:`impactx.elements` for lattice elements.

+   .. py:property:: abort_on_warning_threshold

+      (optional) Set to "low", "medium" or "high".
+      Cause the code to abort if a warning is raised that exceeds the warning threshold.

+   .. py:property:: abort_on_unused_inputs

+      Set to ``1`` to cause the simulation to fail *after* its completion if there were unused parameters. (default: ``0`` for false)
+      It is mainly intended for continuous integration and automated testing to check that all tests and inputs are adapted to API changes.

+   .. py:property:: always_warn_immediately

+      If set to ``1``, ImpactX immediately prints every warning message as soon as it is generated. (default: ``0`` for false)
+      It is mainly intended for debug purposes, in case a simulation crashes before a global warning report can be printed.

    .. py:method:: evolve()

       Run the main simulation loop for a number of steps.